scanabc/testdrive/index.md

 # Security Startup Test Drive -program

-*A risk-free way to see if you would enjoy a life of a security startup hacker.*
+Security Startup Test Dive is a risk-free way to see if you would enjoy a life of a security startup hacker.

 ## Designed for You